nguyenth/plugin-mathjs-editor/README.md

 # plugin-mathjs-editor
-A  MathJS plugin for Redactor, TinyMCE editor. help type math symbol in web
+A  MathJS plugin for Redactor, TinyMCE editor.
+Help writing math symbols in web